gokivego/CarND-Traffic-Sign-Classifier/Traffic_Sign_Classifier.md

     Prediction: 13 	| Yield
     Prediction: 5 	| Speed limit (80km/h)

+The model accuracy on the 30 trial images is pretty poor.
+Only a 50% accuracy.
+The accuracy on the test dataset is 94.8%.
+** Reasons **
+1. The images in the trial set are not all part of the traffic sign data.
+There a number of new images in the trial set that the moel isn;t even aware of like (Speed Limit 40km/hr, Give way etc.,).
+So the model is bound to make wrong predictions on these hence results in a lower accuracy

+Of the 5 trial images that I displayed above 4 of the images were classified correctly, i.e., an accuracy of 80%

 ### Top 5 Predictions on the Trial Images

 I randomly selected 5 trial images and then predicted the top 5 class predictions by the model.
 The predictions are as such: